tangervu/FinZip/README.md

 FinZip
 ======

-Fetch and parse Finnish zip codes (incl. localities &amp; street addresses) provided by Itella
+Fetch and parse Finnish streetnames, zip codes and municipalities provided by Posti.fi.
+Also includes geocoder for geotagging addresses.

 Installation
 ------------